-A History of Birth Control: weasel testicles to hormone patches
+A History of Birth Control: weasel charms to hormone patches

 A brief history of birth control and what you may not know about all the various ways over the years.